Submitty/submitty.github.io/_docs/instructor/assignment_configuration.md

   **type:** _array of strings_

-  The instructor can also override / customize the default restrictions on use of system call within the student code by whitelisting additional categories of system calls:
+  The instructor can also override / customize the default restrictions on use of system calls within the student code by whitelisting additional categories of system calls:
   [grading/system_call_categories.cpp][grading/system_call_categories.cpp]
   [grading/seccomp_functions.cpp][grading/seccomp_functions.cpp]